chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 I think I have refound what got me into physics in the first place, though I can't tell what it is exactly.
 I can't wait to go on yet another Odyssey with her next book: [_Existential Physics: A Scientist's Guide to Life's Biggest Questions_](https://www.amazon.com/Existential-Physics-Scientists-Biggest-Questions/dp/1984879456).
 I'm a big fan of Jean-Paul Sartre and Existentialism, maybe they would show up.

+Reading this book feels like saying an official goodbyeto my childhood and get into the real thing.
 I know there are unresolved questions, and I want to deal with them.

 [^1]: Fermi parodox?
 [^2]: Although nowadays it is possible that the difference between two measuments is a sign of new science. see [1903.07603](https://arxiv.org/abs/1903.07603).
 Notice the magnitude of $H_0$ in that paper is _not_ the same in the picture above.